 Even with rapid cuts in global greenhouse gas emissions keeping warming below 2°C, sea levels could rise by 0.5m by the end of the 21st Century, particularly affecting small island states and low-lying countries.
 HELIX calculations suggest this could impact 2.5 million in Bangladesh.
 However, if emissions continue and global warming exceeds 4°C, sea levels will rise further and could impact around 12 million people in Bangladesh if a storm surge from tropical cyclones adds further to the impact.

 Increased rainfall is expected to further compound the flooding risk by raising river levels.
 “A warmer atmosphere can hold more water, so rainfall would be more intense,” said HELIX project leader Professor Richard Betts, of the University of Exeter.
-“This would inevitably mean more flooding, and our research suggests the largest increase in flood risk would be in parts of America, Asia and Europe.”
-At 4°C, the researchers say most countries – nations accounting for 73% of world’s population 79% of the global GDP – could experience a five-fold increase in river flood risk and flood damage (compared to a baseline period 1976-2005).
+“This would inevitably mean more flooding, and our research suggests the largest increase in flood risk would be in parts of America, Asia, and Europe.”
+At 4°C, the researchers say most countries – nations accounting for 73% of the world’s population and 79% of the global GDP – could experience a five-fold increase in river flood risk and flood damage (compared to a baseline period 1976-2005).